love heals project

-Living within a refugee camp increases the risks of boredom, societal exclusion, financial losses, as well as protection related issues, such as abuse and human trafficking.
-The remote location of Ritsona camp could further increase the risks mentioned here.
-This is likely to affect vulnerable persons and/or groups the most and there is a clear need to focus on such issues and to reduce the protection risks.
-With this in mind we decided to develop a social enterprise program with an experienced partner.
+Within the context of violence and displacement, women tend to be disproportionately vulnerable.
+Living in a refugee camp increases the risks of boredom, societal exclusion, financial losses, as well as protection related issues, such as abuse and human trafficking.
+The remote location of Ritsona camp further increases the risks mentioned here.
+Vulnerable people and groups, including women, are most likely to be affected.
+I AM YOU aims to address such issues and work towards reducing the protection risks.
+With this in mind, we have developed a social enterprise program with our experienced partner, Thistle Farms.

 Thistle Farms is an American non-profit, focusing on empowerment through employment for women, including survivors of trafficking.
-They recognise the risks that living in a refugee camp can pose, and therefore, wish to create an opportunity for the women to create a safe and a financially profitable space.
+They recognise the risks that living in a refugee camp can pose, and therefore wish to create a safe and a financially profitable space for women.
 I AM YOU is a non-profit organisation that believes in the empowerment of all refugees, through developing skills that will equip them for an easier integration process.
-I AM YOU believe in the economic empowerment of a female workforce.
-Ergo, both organisations ethos and approach are committed to delivering a social enterprise for the female refugee population in Ritsona.
+With this in mind, we actively support the economic empowerment of a female workforce.
+Ergo, both organisations' ethos and approach are committed to delivering a social enterprise for the female refugee population in Ritsona.